wp-plugins/wp-symposium-toolbar/readme.txt

 * Change: code improvement, Admin page, move all Javascript code to a dedicated file
 * Change: Toolbar, remove "Shortlink" setting
 * Change: code improvement, simplify the way avatars are hidden from Toolbar
-* Change: Styles, add a setting to limit the width of Toolbar items container, so admins can manually align Toolbar items with page content
+* Change: Styles, add a setting to limit the width of Toolbar, so admins can manually align Toolbar items with page content
 * Change: Share, add RSS Feed and Mail To links to social icons
-* Change: Share, add the option to use their brand colors on hover only
+* Change: Share, add the option to use their brand colors on hover
 * Bugfix: Import, less restrictive validation for strings: allow quotes etc.
 * Bugfix: WPS, incorrect top margins for mail and friend icons when only one icon is displayed
 * Bugfix: Styles, missing Toolbar shadow in responsive mode